Şehzade Selim Süleyman: Early life

 Şehzade Selim Süleyman was born on 25 July 1860 in the Dolmabahçe Palace.
 His father was Sultan Abdulmejid I, and his mother was Serfiraz Hanım, daughter of Lah Osman Bey.
 He was the third child of his mother.
-He had a brother, Şehzade Osman Seyfeddin eight years elder then him, and a sister Bedihe Sultan (or Bedia Sultan), two years elder then him, both of his siblings died when they were young.
+He had a brother, Şehzade Osman Seyfeddin, eight years elder than him, and a sister Bedihe Sultan (or Bedia Sultan), two years elder than him, both of his siblings died when they were young.
 When he was eleven months old his father died.

 Süleyman was circumcised in 1870.
 Other princes who were circumcised along with him included, his half-brother, Şehzade Mehmed Vahideddin, his nephew Şehzade Mehmed Selaheddin, Şehzade Yusuf Izzeddin, Şehzade Mahmud Celaleddin, sons of Sultan Abdulaziz, and Sultanzade Alaeddin Bey, son of Münire Sultan, daughter of Abdulmejid.

 Ali Suavi incident

 After the deposition of Sultan Murad V on 30 August 1876, their half-brother, Sultan Abdul Hamid II ascended the throne, and Murad and his family were then confined to the Çırağan Palace.
 On 20 May 1878, an attempt was made to liberate Murad from the Çırağan Palace, and restore him to the throne.
-Süleyman and his elder half-brother Şehzade Ahmed Kemaleddin, and elder half-sisters, Fatma Sultan and Seniha Sultan, and her husband Mahmud Celaleddin Pasha were all involved in the plot, Şevkefza Sultan, Murad's mother, and Servetseza Kadin, Abdülmejid's First consort.
+Süleyman and his elder half-brother Şehzade Ahmed Kemaleddin, and elder half-sisters, Fatma Sultan and Seniha Sultan, and her husband Mahmud Celaleddin Pasha were all involved in the plot, as were Şevkefza Sultan, Murad's mother, and Servetseza Kadin, Abdülmejid's first consort.
 They all wanted to see the rightful Sultan on the throne.
 During the incident Ali Suavi, the radical political opponent of Abdul Hamid's authoritarian regime stormed the palace with a band of armed refugees from the recent Russo-Turkish War (1877–1878).
 Ali Suavi's men were unable to overcome the fierce resistance of the Beşiktaş police prefect, Hacı Hasan Pasha.
 The plot failed, and Ali Suavi and most of his men were killed.
 In the aftermath, security at the Çırağan Palace was tightened.
-Servetseza died a few months later, according to many poisoned by Abdülhamid II.
+Servetseza died a few months later; according to many, he was poisoned by Abdülhamid II.

 Personal life

 Süleyman was allocated apartments in the Feriye Palace.
-He and his family used to spend their summers at Nisbettiye Mansion at Bosporus and they used to spend their winters at Feriye Palace.
+He and his family used to spend their summers at Nisbettiye Mansion at Bosporus and the winters at Feriye Palace.
 He also owned a farmhouse in Balmumcu.